jeremy-w/orthic/manual.md

 - English **y** becomes Greek **η**&nbsp;![]({{ assets }}/Y.png).
 - English straight **ing** becomes Greek **ω**&nbsp;![]({{ assets }}/ing_straight.png)

-[Jeremy: That covers adapting Orthic to Green.
+[Jeremy: That covers adapting Orthic to Greek.
 As for adapting Greek to Orthic, it appears that Callendar decided:

 - _Spiritus lenis_ is unmarked.
 - _Spiritus asper_ is marked by writing an English **h**&nbsp;![]({{ assets }}/H.png).